Batavi (Germanic tribe): Fate of the Batavi

 After the defeat of the revolt, the Batavi royal clan lost some of its authority and by about 100 AD, the Batavi state or civitas Batavorum was given municipium status within the Roman administrative system.

 Although inscriptional evidence shows that many residents still identified primarily as Batavi, during the 2nd and early third centuries there is also a new tendency of residents who referred to themselves as people of the civitas capital at Noviomagus, or Ulpia Noviomagus, (modern Nijmegen).
 This may have been influenced not only by the decreased importance of the old royal family, but also by the increasing proportion of people there who now had Roman citizenship, or who descended from new settlers from other parts of the empire, such as veterans and traders.

-After the crisis of the third century and the subsequent revolt of the Menapian Carausius, the Romans lost control of the Rhine delta.
+During the crisis of the third century and the subsequent revolt of the Menapian Carausius, the Romans lost control of the Rhine delta.
 Ulpia Noviomagus was abandoned by about 250 AD.
-The Panegyrici Latini report that the area was taken over by Franks and Frisians, including the Chamavi.
-When the Roman military reasserted itself under the new tetrarchy, it moved large numbers of people to other regions.
-The population and agricultural activity decreased dramatically, and the Romans had given it up as an area for normal taxation and governance.
+The Panegyrici Latini report that the area was taken over by Frankish peoples.
+Two peoples who were specifically named were the Frisii and Chamavi who may have both been considered Franks.
+It has been argued that even before Carausius the rebel emperor Postumus (reigned about 260-269) himself was a native of the Rhine delta, and had already allowed the settlement of early Franks south of the Rhine.
+His soldiers are referred to by one near contemporary, Eumenius, as "Batavian robbers".

-Some Frankish dediticii were allowed to remain in Batavia around 293-294 AD when it was reconquered by Constantius Chlorus.
-New units were created from the defeated Franks, known as the Batavi seniores, Batavi iuniores, Equites Batavi seniores en Equites Batavi iuniores.
+The Roman military reasserted itself around 293-294 AD when it was reconquered by Constantius Chlorus.
+The new "tetrarchy" emperors moved large numbers of the inhabitants to other regions, and brought many into the Roman military.
+The population and agricultural activity decreased dramatically, and the Romans gave it up as an area for normal taxation and governance.
+Some Frankish dediticii were allowed to remain in Batavia.
+New Roman military units were created from the defeated Franks, known as the Batavi seniores, Batavi iuniores, Equites Batavi seniores en Equites Batavi iuniores.
 New fortifications were built at Noviomagus around 300 AD, and the Roman military continued to use this and other delta forts until the second half of the 5th century.